-- 1) Be easily used by a patient with disabilities - 2) Allow emptying of the bladder when desired - 3) Prevent urine flow when not desired - 4) Provide an indication of the status of the bladder - 5) Remain indwelling for up to 30 days with no adverse tissue reaction or material degradation a.
-Performance requirements: The device must enable control and management of urine flow by patients with disabilities, be able to be switch flow on and off, and provide an indication of the status of the bladder.
+- 1) Be easily used by a patient with disabilities including sensory-motor, physical and cognitive - 2) Allow emptying of the bladder when desired - 3) Prevent urine flow when not desired - 4) Provide an indication of the status of the bladder - 5) Remain indwelling for up to 30 days with no adverse tissue reaction or material degradation a.
+Performance requirements: The device must enable control and management of urine flow by patients with disabilities, be able to be switched on and off, and provide an indication of the status of the bladder.
 It must also be able to remain indwelling for up to 30 days without adverse patient reaction or material degradation.
-The design is based on a traditional Foley catheter design, with several modifications for improved accessibility and performance.
+The design will be based on a traditional Foley catheter design, with several modifications for improved accessibility and performance.

-Design Requirements
+Design Requirements: